popphp/docs/user_guide/pdfs.rst

     $page = new Page(Page::LETTER);
     $page->addImage($image, 50, 650);

-In the above example, the large image is resized to a width of 320 pixels and placed into the page at the coordinates of (50, 650).
+In the above example, the large image is processed (down-sampled) and resized to a width of 320 pixels and placed into the page at the coordinates of (50, 650).

-If you wanted to preserve the image's high resolution, but fit it into a smaller area, you can do that by setting the ``$preserveResolution`` flag in the resize method.
+If you wanted to preserve the image's high resolution, but fit it into the smaller dimensions, you can do that by setting the ``$preserveResolution`` flag in the resize method.

 .. code-block:: php

     $image->resizeToWidth(320, true);

-This way, the high resolution image is not processed and keeps its high quality.
-It is only placed into the page scaled down.
+This way, the high resolution image is not processed or down-sampled and keeps its high quality.
+It is only placed into scaled down dimensions.

 Color
 ~~~~~